Introduction to the Text

 From the above units, you can further explore the full range of topics in the textbook’s chapters, sections, and subsections.

 In addition, the appendices below are designed to support the various topics within the textbooks’ units and chapters.
-Please note that these appendices appears in the web version of this textbook for ease of access.
+Please note that these appendices appear in the web version of this textbook for ease of access.
 However, to limit the size of downloadable versions of this text (i.e. Print PDF, Digital PDF, and eReader versions), they have been removed.

 - Appendix A: Visual Communication